Room lighting for image editing

 - Soft proofing and print comparison (PDF article – making the monitor really match the proof) – from the excellent Hutcheson site

-- There is lots more info about printer profiling on this site but you might want to start with my reviews of the Eye-One and PrintFIX PRO
+- There is lots more info about printer profiling on this site but you might want to start with my review of the i1Studio

 - Good explanation of Rendering Intent by Bruce Fraser (archive.org copy)